rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

 4. `StatName`: The name of the statistic the requester is interested in.

-All this data will be passed as a list to init and the only work that needs to be done is to build the initial state record and tell the FSM to proceed to the `prepare` state.
+This data will be passed as a list to init at which point it will build the initial state record and tell the FSM to proceed to the `prepare` state.

     init([ReqId, From, Client, StatName]) ->
         SD = #state{req_id=ReqId,